fluxninja/aperture/docs/content/reference/blueprints/load-scheduling/elasticsearch.md

 ## Introduction

-This policy detects when the Elasticsearch service is overloaded using the `search` thread pool queue size metric.
+By default, this policy detects when the Elasticsearch service is overloaded using the `search` thread pool queue size metric.
 The policy is based on the [adaptive load scheduling](/reference/configuration/spec.md#adaptive-load-scheduler) component.